epfahl/graphene_demo/README.md

 ```

 then go to [http://localhost:5000/graphql](http://localhost:5000/graphql)
 and try some queries in the graphical UI.
+Click on the `Docs` tab in GraphiQl
+to explore the query and mutation schemas.

 Queries
 -------